dmitrievanthony/hc-demo/README.md

 npm run build
 ```

 It's also possible to use [Docker](https://www.docker.com/) to build frontend.
-You can make it using the following instruction:
+You can make it using following instruction:

 ```
 cd hc-demo-frontend